KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/docs/ws2-yeoman/3generate.md

  - Type `npm install` <i class="fa fa-share fa-rotate-180"></i> to finish installing.
   {% endhint %}

-1. Once Yeoman completes, explore your directory structure using Atom or explorer to see the scaffolding for your web application.
+1. Once Yeoman completes, explore your directory structure using Atom or the file explorer to see the scaffolding for your web application.
 You’ll notice that the structure is different than what we saw with the manual practice on this worksheet.
 This is a good example of two different application types that use two different types of directory structures.

   {% hint style="tip" %}
 Open Atom by typing `atom .` <i class="fa fa-share fa-rotate-180"></i>.

-Open a file explorer by using the command for your OS and then press `Enter`.
+Open a file explorer by using the command for your OS:
-   {% codetabs name="Mac", type="bash" -%}
-open .
-   {%- language name="Windows", type="bash" -%}
-start .
-   {%- endcodetabs %}
+   - Mac- `open .` <i class="fa fa-share fa-rotate-180"></i>

+   - Windows- `start .` <i class="fa fa-share fa-rotate-180"></i>

-Chromebook users - you will use the built in file viewer.
+   - Chromebook users- You will use the built in file viewer
   {% endhint %}